Raphael-N/Test-Optimization-in-Industry/README.md

 # Optimization of Automated and Manual Software Tests in Industrial Practice: A Survey and Historical Analysis

 This supplementary website enriches the paper _Optimization of Automated and Manual Software Tests in Industrial Practice: A Survey and Historical Analysis_, currently submitted at the Research Track of ICSE 2024.
-We provide more details on the conduct of our empirical study (Section 3 of the paper) and discuss study-subject specific results (Section 4 of the paper).
+We provide more details on our study subjects (Section 3 of the paper), list the questions of our questionnaire (Section 3 of the paper), discuss study-subject specific results (Section 4 of the paper), and provide access to the plotting scripts used for the paper charts, for reproducibility reasons.

-## Additional Insights into Study Conduct
+## Additional Insights About Study Subjects

 The following table provides an overview of our five study subjects from industry.
 It specifies their domain, which test process we used to investigate optimization techniques, their (development and test) team size, the size of the system under test in source lines of code (SLOC) and in which language the system under test is implemented.